Helping better thanks to research

 Research on blood products

-Our Transfusion Research Center (TReC) investigates biological, biochemical and biomedical questions about the collection, preparation, preservation, function and quality of blood products.
+Our Transfusion Research Centre (TReC) investigates biological, biochemical and biomedical questions about the collection, preparation, preservation, function and quality of blood products.
 For this purpose, we are equipped with a brand new modern laboratory that can examine blood cells and proteins at the molecular level.
 We publish the research results in authoritative international journals.
 Our translational scientific research contributes to the improvement of transfusion medicine.

 TReC focuses primarily on the platelet pillar of our research strategy.
 Why.
 There are still many unsolved questions around platelets: Why can't they be refrigerated or frozen?
 Why, unlike blood plasma and red blood cells, do they no longer function properly after 5 days of storage?
 What biochemical processes underlie this rapid "aging"?
 What new techniques can we incorporate into platelet preservation?